tiagoappereira/mobile-challenge/README.md

 ## Open Source Work <a name="open-source"></a>

 We would like to see a **non-trivial** pull request you have done to a public open source project.
-This should be something you are proud and where you show your technical skills. **It should also be related to iOS development**: it should be aligned with what you will do on a day-to-day basis. 😊 ✨ 🌳
+This should be something you are proud and where you show your technical skills. **It should also be related to iOS/Android development**: it should be aligned with what you will do on a day-to-day basis. 😊 ✨ 🌳

 ---
 <br>